Pierrotpsy/ARPG/CONCEPTION.md

 - Added new methods in RPGSprites to extract sprites without having 4 versions of a character for each direction, simply works by entering if your sprites are vertical or horizontal.

 ##Added classes and interfaces :

+//Entities that have been added to be able to collect items and make entities fly
  - CollectableAreaEntity
  - FlyableEntity

+ //ARPG Classes
  - ARPG
  - ARPGBehavior
  - ARPGPlayerGUI